top of page

 3. “It connects for a few minutes, then drops and never recovers.”

 Intermittent connectivity is one of the most damaging user experiences.
+Users describe:

 • Data working briefly